 Company rules.
 Explain your expectations when it comes to hours of work (including any notice required in the event of absence or tardiness), meal and rest periods, dress code, and telephone and computer use.
 Provide a copy of your employee handbook or other written materials describing your policies in detail.

 Pay and benefits.
-Provide your new employee with information regarding time sheets, wage payment timing, direct deposit, health insurance, and any other benefits the employee will be offered, including paid vacation.
+Provide your new employee with information regarding time sheets, wage payment timing, direct deposit, health insurance and any other benefits, such as paid vacation, that he or she will be offered.
 Distribute any necessary paperwork (such as a benefits package) and let the employee know who can answer questions about payroll and benefits.

 Job requirements and training.
-Review the employee's responsibilities and arrange for any necessary training with respect to technology, safety, and any other special skills that will help him or her perform successfully and more efficiently.
-Be sure the employee understands security and emergency evacuation procedures.
+Review the employee's responsibilities and arrange for any necessary training with respect to technology, safety and any other special skills that will help him or her perform successfully.